artylope/artylope-jekyll/_works/01_parkingsg.md

   How did we arrive at this solution?
 I will cover the highlights of the journey from discovery to production.

 # My Role #
 Lead Designer.
-User Research, Prototyping, Wireframing, User Testing, User Interface Design, Trial Set Up, Product Strategy, Product Management
+User Research, Prototyping, Wireframing, User Flows, User Testing, User Interface Design, Trial Set Up, Product Strategy, Product Management

 # The Team #
 8 people in total, 3-4 at any one time (i.e. 1 Product Manager, 2 Developers and 1 Designer) We also worked with public servants in car park operations at the various government agencies.
-A Visual Designer polish the UI before the final launch.
-I did the rest of the design work.
+I did most of the design work.
+Sarah Salim, a Visual Designer, polished the UI before the final launch.

 # Development Timeline
 10 months from prototype to full public launch in Oct 2017.
 Ongoing iteration and development there after.